Introduction

 How AgentSafe Supports AML/CTF Readiness

-AgentSafe is a property-focused compliance platform, designed for real estate operations.
+AgentSafe is a property-focused compliance platform, designed specifically for real estate operations.
 It provides:

 -